 Ask a beekeeper how they got started and you’ll hear a love story.

 We often remark to each other how unexpected it is for us that we ended up not only as beekeepers but of owners of a company with more honey products than we every thought possible.
-Our passion for bees was sparked out of an obsession for sustainable agriculture, and getting bees was a natural extension of our backyard permaculture hobby as we sought out methods of increasing pollination for our fruit trees, vegetables and herbal garden.
+Our passion for bees was sparked out of an obsession for sustainable agriculture, and getting bees was a natural extension of our backyard permaculture hobby as we sought out methods of increasing pollination for our fruit trees, vegetables and herb garden.
 It wasn’t long before we began to notice a huge increase in our farm’s productivity and the bees have been a vital component in our system ever since.
 After we started spending more time with our bees and learning about their extremely complex, fragile, and magical societies, we were hooked.
 Harvesting the tastiest honey in the world from our very own backyard didn’t hurt either.

 We’ve been hard at work ever since, growing our modest apiary and creating new and unique ways to use our honey.
 The result of all this love and devotion is HoneySown® Herbs, our growing collection of bee-inspired health and wellness products including a vast array of artisanal honey products to choose from.